Wingman4l7/coinbassist/README.md

     quit / exit: does what it says on the tin

 *The automatic "buy" functionality is currently disabled while I work it into the new prompt interface.*

+### Config File ###
+This is where you'll put the API key and set other options, like if you want logging on *(set to `true`)* or off *(set to `false`)*.

-*Notes:* If you want to just buy BTC and don't care to use the threshold to buy under/at a certain price, just set the theshold config value high enough so it won't matter.
+If you want to just buy BTC and don't care to use the threshold to buy under/at a certain price, just set the theshold config value high enough so it won't matter.
 The "min" and "max" values in the config aren't currently used anywhere.

 ## Origins & Credit Due ##
 Initially cloned from [chenosaurus]' [buy.js Gist]; incorporated threshold functionality from [FernandoEscher]'s [fork of same].
 I used the JSON config file and REPL-as-command-line from [martindale]'s [coinbase-trader], and I'll probably be using other bits from it in the near future.
 Lots of good stuff in [otakup0pe]'s [nodecoinbase] too, so there's probably going to be pieces from that in here as well, eventually.